jasonaaronwilson/omni-archive/README.md

 # Conclusion

-The Core Archive File Format is a proposal for a "universal" and extensible archive format that is extremely easy to produce and almost as easy to read.
+The Core Archive File Format is a proposal for a "universal" and extensible archive format that is extremely easy to produce and consume.
 Alignment and padding makes it suitable for use with memory mapped files.